hyandell/alexa-smarthome-validation/README.md

 Your Lambda will immediately fail if your Lambda's timeout setting is greater than 7 seconds.

+NOTE: If your skill has lock capabilities, you may need to set this timeout check to 60 seconds or more.

 Then, anytime you return a response, i.e. context.succeed(response), add a validation check in a try/catch block.
 Note that if you already have a live skill and you want to be safe, just wrap the call to validator.validateResponse in a try/catch block.
 This allows you to log an error for your reference, while still returning a response from your Lambda.
 For example:
 ```javascript
 var response = {header, payload};